MS Access As A Dev Tool

 When you run an action query, Access runs the specified action, such as making a new table or appending data to an existing table.
 In general, you can update the data in a query result because the result of a query is actually a dynamic set of records, called a dynaset, based on your tables' data.

 When you store a query, only its definition, layout or formatting properties, and datasheet are actually stored in the database.
 Access offers an intuitive, user-friendly tool for you to design your queries.
 Figure 1.9 shows the Query Design window.
 To open this window, select Queries from the Navigation pane drop-down, choose the query you want to modify, and right-click and select Design.
 The query pictured in the figure selects data from Purchase Orders, Purchase Orders Status, and Purchase Price Totals tables and queries.
 (Note that you can base queries on tables and on other queries.)
 It displays the Creation Date, Supplier ID, Shipping Fee, Taxes, and several other fields from the Purchase Orders table, the Status from the Purchase Order Status table, and the Sub Total expression from the Purchase Price Totals query.
-Chapter 4, "What Every Developer Needs to Know About Query Basics," and Chapter 12, "Advanced Query Techniques," both cover queries.
 Because queries are the foundation for most forms and reports, I cover them throughout this book as they apply to other objects in the database.

 As with tables and queries, you can also view forms in Design view.
 To view the design of a form, right-click the Form from within the Navigation Pane and select Design.
 Figure 1.11 shows the Order Details form in Design view.
 Notice the three subforms within the main form.